 Source: vegrecipesofindia.com

-The perfect balance of mellow sweet coconut milk and sweet mango ensures this sweet dessert pudding never feels too sweet, so you can demolish a bowl in no time.
+The perfect balance of mellow sweet coconut milk and sweet mango ensures this sweet dessert pudding never feels too sweet.

 Love mango?
 Check out this fresh mango chia pudding.